zqcushma/Project-3/README.md

 ## Ethical Considerations

 In our project, we are committed to ensuring ethical considerations are a priority.
 The vast majority of our data comes from the US government, albeit in two different forms: the Census, and reports by the Alcohol and Tobacco Tax and Trade Bureau, which was aggregated by the Brewers Association.
-We ded not deal with any Personally Identifiable Information thankfully, albeit there could be some bias in our representation of the data, as we are targeting our presentation towards a specific audience.
+We did not deal with any Personally Identifiable Information thankfully, albeit there could be some bias in our representation of the data, as we are targeting our presentation towards a specific audience.
 We cleaned the data for use by stripping the given forms formatting and inserting into our database.
 On extraction, manipulated the data to be an average of multiple years for our heatmap displays, and filled null values with negative numbers to clearly show something was missing.
 We also did our best to keep our dashboard colorblind friendly, increasing our accessibility.

 ## Data Sources